ntrllog/Web-Development/README.md

   return <h1>{props.name}</h1>;
 }
 ```
-- `props` is an object whose properties are the properties specified as an attribute
+- `props` is an object whose properties are the attributes of the component
+- `props` is a read-only object

 index.js: